jonathan-vella/architecting-for-success/103-AIReady-Landing-Zones/challenges/challenge1.md

 **Outcome**
 Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

-Timeframe: 1.5hours
+Timeframe: 2hours

-Your design must include all of the following:
+Your design must include a solution for all of the following:

+- An Azure environment which is ready to securely and efficiently host Azure OpenAI related workloads.
+- Reduce on-premises infrastructure and replace MPLS with a cloud-based solution, enabling local internet breakout from all sites to enhance SaaS application performance and decrease WAN load.
+- Enforce policies to restrict resource creation to EU regions only.
+- Detect and report on Azure resources lacking zone resilience.
+- Isolate Production, Staging, and Development environments with restricted inter-environment communication.
+- Apply network traffic filtering between Azure resources within an Azure virtual network.
+- Ensure backup of all production VMs and selected VMs in development and test environments.
+- Implement built-in platform regulatory compliance checks and reporting for all production environments, adhering to PCI-DSS and GDPR standards.
+- Establish comprehensive observability across all resources and environments with minimal configuration effort.
+- Limit Public IP Addresses to core network functionalities only.
+- Configure alerts for abnormal consumption, cost overruns, and other cost-related anomalies.
+- Set up alerts for the health, performance, and security status of all platform resources.
+- Facilitate the generation of cost-related reports for each workload and application, categorized by department and environment.
+- Implement a cost management solution to restrict the use of M-Series VMs, OpenAI and Machine Learning services.
+- Execute the migration of the SAP production landscape to Azure within a 6-week timeframe.
+- Enhance the performance of the payment service by optimizing CRM system record retrieval.
+- Implement a solution to monitor and manage the performance of the payment service and CRM system.

+When designing your solution, you need to document the following:

-1. Details about minimum requirements and information you need have at hand to deploy the ALZ accelerator.
+1. Details about minimum requirements and information you need have at hand to deploy Azure Landing Zones.
 Think of tenants, subscriptions, privileged identities, security contacts, IP addresses, etc.
-2. A management group hierarchy including subscription organization.
+2. A management group hierarchy including subscription & resource organization.
-3. A list of the required Azure Policy (built-in & custom) policies or initiatives including scope assignments.
+3. A network topology diagram.
+4. Azure Policy assignments.
-4. A list of RBAC assignments.
+5. A list of RBAC assignments.
-5. A network topology.
-6. IP addressing planning including number of virtual networks required, subnet names & size, NSGs, and UDRs.

-When designing your solution, consider the following:

-1. What will you use to help the customer easily create cost-related reports for each workload based on department, owner, and environment?
-And how will you apply it?
-2. How will you implement the customer's regulatory & compliance requirements?
-3. How will you make sure that M-Series and L-Series VMs can only be deployed in the SAP environments without impacting agility and scale?
-4. How will you ensure that "development environments and associated VNETs are not able to communicate with production"?
-5. How will you assign developers access to development environments at scale and with minimal administrative effort?
-6. How will you minimize the risk of cryptojacking?

 ---